distro-core-curated-mirrors/klish/docs/klish3.en.md

 capture the same lock will suspend its execution until the release of the lock.

+#### Attribute `interrupt`

+The boolean flag specifies whether action could be interrupted by `Ctrl^C`.
+Possible values are `true`, `false`.
+Default is `false`.

+The atomic actions must be non-interruptible.
+It's recommended to set interruptible attribute to `true` value for the long-time informational commands.

 #### Attribute `in`

 The attribute indicates whether the action can accept data via standard input